rstacruz/til-2020/posts/2019/typescript-jsdoc.md

 ## TypeScript setup

-### Install TypeScript

-You'll need TypeScript to do this.
+We'll need TypeScript to get started.
 Install the [typescript][typescript-npm] npm package in your project to get started.

 [typescript-npm]: https://yarn.pm/typescript